martin-dold/smartMug/README.md

 With regards to the first question, two interesting papers are found.

-The project **"Lover's cup"** [1] connects two spatially seperated cups via wireless network to the internet.
+The project **"Lover's cup"** [1] connects two spatially separated cups via wireless network to the internet.
 This remote connection "enable people to share the time of drinking with someone they care about in different places.
 Using a wireless connection, an otherwise ordinary pair of cups becomes a communication device, amplifying the social aspect of drinking behavior" [1].